-You are a traveler to Iran and you plan to visit every sight and must-see places in every city you go.
-You do not want to waste any time to get there, and you do not want to lavish so much money on transporting either, because you have other essential expenses.
+You are a traveler to Iran and plan to visit every sight and must-see place in every city you visit.
+You do not want to waste time getting there and do not want to spend so much on transport because you have other essential expenses.
 So what will you do?

-One of the solution to save time and money is public transport means; although not all kinds of public transportation.
-But especially Bus Rapid Transit Network in Iran. (or simply BRT)
+One solution to save time and money in public transport is, although not all kinds of public transportation.
+But especially the Bus Rapid Transit Network in Iran (or simply BRT).

 What is BRT